kubecost/docs/cloud-integration.md

 - SUCCESSFUL_CONNECTION: means that the Cloud Integration is properly configured and returning data.
 This status is set on any successful query where data is returned

-After starting or restarting, each of the Cloud Processes begins two subprocesses, one which fills in historic data over the coverage of the Daily Asset Store and one which run periodically, on a predefined interval, to collect and process new cost and usage data as it is made available by the Cloud Service Provider.
-The ETL's status endpoint contains a `cloud` object that provides information about each Cloud Store including the Cloud Connection Status and diagnostic information about each of the Cloud Processes.
-The diagnostic items on the Cloud Processes are:
+After starting or restarting Cloud Assets or Reconciliation two subprocesses are started, one which fills in historic data over the coverage of the Daily Asset Store and one which run periodically, on a predefined interval, to collect and process new cost and usage data as it is made available by the Cloud Service Provider.
+The ETL's status endpoint contains a `cloud` object that provides information about each Cloud Store including the Cloud Connection Status and diagnostic information about Cloud Assets and Reconciliation.
+The diagnostic items on the Cloud Assets and Reconciliation are:

 - Coverage: The window of time that historical subprocess has covered
 - LastRun: The last time that the process ran, updates each time the periodic subprocess runs